ALUKErnel/CCSD/README.md

 # Overview
 This project is the source code of Cross-lingual Cross-target Stance Detection Method (CCSD), which is proposed in the paper "Cross-Lingual Cross-Target Stance Detection with Dual Knowledge Distillation Framework" (accepted by EMNLP 2023).

+## Abstract
+Stance detection aims to identify the user’s attitude toward specific targets from *text*, which is an important research area in text mining and benefits a variety of application domains.
+Existing studies on stance detection were conducted mainly in English.
+Due to the low-resource problem in most non-English languages, cross-lingual stance detection was proposed to transfer knowledge from high-resource (source) language to low-resource (target) language.
+However, previous research has ignored the practical issue of no labeled training data available in target language.
+Moreover, target inconsistency in cross-lingual stance detection brings about the additional issue of unseen targets in target language, which in essence requires the transfer of both language and target-oriented knowledge from source to target language.
+To tackle these challenging issues, in this paper, we propose the new task of cross-lingual cross-target stance detection and develop the first computational work with dual knowledge distillation.
+Our proposed framework designs a cross-lingual teacher and a cross-target teacher using the source language data and a dual distillation process that transfers the two types of knowledge to target language.
+To bridge the target discrepancy between languages, cross-target teacher mines target category information and generalizes it to the unseen targets in target language via category-oriented learning.
+Experimental results on multilingual stance datasets demonstrate the effectiveness of our method compared to the competitive baselines.

 # Organization of Project